marchd1997/CDFD/README.md

     2. **data_government:** ​The dataset from the PNAS paper "Functional structures of US state governments" represents the online network of official state government websites.
 The data are from the study "Functional structures of US state governments" (PNAS, 2018), available at https://doi.org/10.1073/pnas.1803228115.
     3. **data_foodweb:** The folder contains the 92 aquatic food web models available from EcoBase, an open-access database of Ecopath with Ecosim (EwE) models published worldwide.
 URL:https://ecobase.ecopath.org/
     4. **data_io:** The folder contains the input output data of 60 countries across 35 sectors from 2005 to 2015.
 Latest data are available here: http://www.oecd.org/sti/ind/input-outputtables.htm, from the OECD website.
+    5. **other_helpers.py:** Definitions of other measures of circularity from the literature and functions to generate random networks.
-    5. **sarafu_data_processing.ipynb:** Cleans sarafu data.
+    6. **sarafu_data_processing.ipynb:** Cleans sarafu data.
-    6. **generate_data_figures.ipynb:** Generates data to be depicted in figures.
+    7. **generate_data_figures.ipynb:** Generates data to be depicted in figures.
 To decrese computational times some parameters have been reduced from the paper (but in comments we indicate the values used for the paper's figures).
-    7. **plot_figures.ipynb:** Generates the figures.
+    8. **plot_figures.ipynb:** Generates the figures.